bulib/ScriptedPrimoSearchAssessmentTool/README.md

 ### version 1.0.4

 ##Purpose:
 SPST is a tool to automate searching Ex Libris Primo using a set of search strings for the purpose of comparison and analysis.
+The core functionality of SPST is to iterate through a list of search strings, sending a Deep Link Query to Primo, returning the results in a Pandas dataframe.

 Originally conceived as a tool to automate efforts to compare the impact of activating various collections in Primo Central Index, the number of use cases has begun to grow.
-The core functionality of SPST is to iterate through a list of search strings, sending a Deep Link Query to Primo, returning the results in a Pandas dataframe.
+The tool is currently being developed to enable the Libraries in:

+* Assessing the impact of activating particular Primo Central Index collections on the user search experience
+* Identifying problems with deduping and FRBRizing
+* Assessing issues in known item searching

 ##Classes